koguchic/AdventOfCode2024/README.md

 # AdventOfCode2024

 There are no rules in this repo.
 This repo is for educational purposes for people who want to follow the Advent of Code, a series of programming challenges.
-It is customary for people to do these daily programming challenges in a programming language they want to try out for the first time or brush up on.
+It is customary for people to do these daily programming challenges that run during the month of December to learn a new programming language or brush up on some programming.
 It'll typically enable people to get familiar with the standard library and be able to solve leetcode-style problems.
-There is no need to do all of them or even do them in the same order.
+There is no need to do all of them or even do them in numerical order.

 See website here: https://adventofcode.com